jkkelly/Polyandry_by_pooled_families/README.md

 The program AYMM.v1.py tests a clutch against a collection of alternative mothers to determine if one the alternatives is the true genetic mother of that clutch.
-The "dubious_fams.txt" input is determine the application of xxx to the genomic data with the original mother-clutch assignments.

-The program run.aymm.py creates shell scripts to run AYMM.v1.py on each suspect mother-clutch assignment identified in "dubious_fams.txt"
+The program run.aymm.py creates shell scripts to run AYMM.v1.py on each suspect mother-clutch assignment identified in "dubious_fams.txt"  This file was created from the Drosophila data by application of "VCF.1_outstats.py" in program set 1.

 Set 4: Estimate polyandry given genotype files